karma-runner/karma-firefox-launcher/README.md

     }
 }
 ```

-### Starting a specific FF profile by its name
+### Starting a specific Firefox profile by its name

+Use the `customProfile` key to specify an existing profile to use.
-When adding "customProfile" to the "customLauncher" Firefox will launch said profile.
-The profiles list is shown when you execute "firefox.exe -p".
+The available profiles is shown when you execute `firefox.exe -P`.

 Example:

 ```js